K-theory of locally finite graph $C^*$-algebras: Introduction

 \begin{definition} \rm For an infinite, row finite graph $E=(E^0,E^1,s,r)$, its $C^*$-algebra ${\cal O}_E$ is generated by partial isometries $\{S_i:i\in E^1 \}$ subject to the relations

 \end{definition}

-Note that there could be another way to associate a $C^*$-algebra to a graph, for example, the one which is considered in \cite{A}.
-It should be distinguished from the described above.
-In \cite{A} a $C^*$-algebra of the graph defined as a Cuntz-Krieger algebra of another operator associated to a graph.
-Namely the operator represented by the edges adjacency matrix of an oriented graph.
+Note that there could be another way to associate a $C^*$-algebra with a graph, for example, the one which is considered in \cite{A}.
+It should be distinguished from that described above.
+In \cite{A} a $C^*$-algebra of the graph is defined as a Cuntz-Krieger algebra of another operator associated with a graph: the operator is represented by the edges adjacency matrix of an oriented graph.